noir-lang/noir/docs/docs/dev_docs/cli/main.md

 The Aztec CLI is a command-line tool allowing the user to interact directly with the Aztec network and sandbox.

-It aims to provide all of the functionality required to deploy and invoke contracts and query system state such as contract data, transactions and emitted logs.
+It aims to provide all of the functionality required to deploy, compile, and invoke contracts and query system state such as contract data, transactions and emitted logs.